The Classification of Fixed Income Securities Explained

 Sukuk prices can be affected by changes in market conditions, such as changes in interest rates, credit ratings, or general economic conditions.

-There is a risk that the issuer of sukuk may default on their payments.
+There is a risk that the issuer of it may default on their payments.
 This risk can be mitigated by investing in sukuk issued by entities with strong credit ratings and financial fundamentals.

 There is a risk that the sukuk structure may not comply with sharia principles, which could result in the investment being deemed haram.

-It’s important to note that sukuk investments may not be suitable for all investors.
+It’s important to note that its investments may not be suitable for all investors.
 As with any investment, it’s important to do your research and understand the risks before investing.

 Sukuk is a unique financial instrument that is gaining popularity in the Islamic finance industry.
 It offers investors a way to participate in the ownership of an underlying asset or project, while also receiving a return on their investment.